 What levels of physical and human capital are assumed?
-Tractors, lathes, computers, better health, and better education - all these resources make workers in rich countries far more productive than those in poor countries.
-Wealthier workers are more productive and can support more people.
+Tractors, lathes, computers, better health and better education all make workers in rich countries far more productive than those in poor countries.
+Wealthier workers make more wealth and can support more people.